• Skip to main content

 • Add eggs, vanilla and salt.
 Mix thoroughly.
 With a spoon or spatula, mix in flour and baking powder just until completely incorporated.

-2 large eggs, room temperature, ½ teaspoon vanilla extract, 2 grams (½ teaspoon) kosher salt, 30 grams (¼ cup) all purpose flour, ½ teaspoon baking powder
+2 large eggs, ½ teaspoon vanilla extract, 2 grams (½ teaspoon) kosher salt, 30 grams (¼ cup) all purpose flour, ½ teaspoon baking powder

 • If your batter is still warm, it will most likely be pourable.
 If so, pour it into the prepared pan and distribute to the four corners.
 If it has cooled and become a thicker dough, scrape the batter into the pan and spread it into the corners.
 Set aside while you prepare the blondie batter.